NBCLab/abbr/README.md

 [![Build Status](https://travis-ci.org/NBCLab/abbreviations.svg?branch=master)](https://travis-ci.org/NBCLab/abbreviations) [![Coverage Status](https://coveralls.io/repos/github/NBCLab/abbreviations/badge.svg?branch=master)](https://coveralls.io/github/NBCLab/abbreviations?branch=master)

-abbreviations is a regular expression based tool to find and expand abbreviations in text.
-It is designed for use with scientific writing.
+abbr is an abbreviation of "abbreviations."
+It is a regular expression based tool to find and expand abbreviations in text, and it is designed for use with scientific writing.
 Use cases may include counting terms within a scientific article when the relationship between full term and abbreviation is not known ahead of time or improving meta-analytic estimates of term frequency.

 Abbreviations are expected to be presented using parentheses, as is standard in APA format.